This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

-Stella Widstrand is a psychotherapist, a happily married mother to a 13-year-old son.
+Stella Widstrand is a psychotherapist, a happily married mother to a thirteen-year-old son.
 But when a young woman named Isabelle steps into her clinic to begin therapy, Stella’s placid life begins to crumble.
-She is convinced that Isabelle is her daughter Alice.
-The baby that tragically disappeared more than 20 years ago on a beach during a family vacation.
+She is convinced that Isabelle is her daughter, Alice.
+The baby that tragically disappeared more than twenty years ago on a beach during a family vacation.
 Alice is believed to have drowned, but her body was never found.
 Stella has always believed that Alice is alive, somewhere–but everyone around her worries she’s delusional.
 Could this be Alice?

 Stella will risk everything to answer that question, but in doing so she will set in motion a sequence of events beyond her control, endangering herself and everyone she loves.

 Twenty years ago, Stella’s baby went missing while on a family vacation.
 Stella believed someone took her child, but the authorities in the case determined that the baby likely got too close to the ocean and drowned.
 Despite no body being found, the baby, Alice, was declared dead.
 However, Stella has continued to believe her child to be out there somewhere.
 Stella is now a therapist, and her new patient, Isabelle, bears a striking resemblance to what she imagines her daughter would look like.